Home Compare FDX vs SGO.PA

 FedEx vs Compagnie de Saint-Gobain: Which Stock Looks Stronger in 2026?

-Compagnie de Saint-Gobain leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with Compagnie de Saint-Gobain carrying a narrow edge on profitability.
 FedEx still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, FedEx carries the stronger setup — intact trend against Compagnie de Saint-Gobain's broken trend.
 That leaves a split case: the structural lead stays with Compagnie de Saint-Gobain, but the market is not currently confirming it.

 Trajectory Similarity